irc-moo/backend/README.md

-# irc-moo http api

 ## HTTP API

 #### POST /user
 Create user

-#### PUT /user
+#### PUT /user/:user-name
-Update user
+Update a specific user.

 #### POST /auth
-Authenticate user
+Authenticate user.
+Expects an object with a username and password field.

 #### GET /reccomended-channels
 Get recommended channels/communities.
 This may be automated and/or be user specific at some point.

 #### GET /network
-list of known networks
+List of known networks.

-#### GET /network/:channel
+#### GET /network/:network-name
-list of known channels under a network
+List of known channels in a specific network.

 #### GET /archive/:network/:channel?[fromDate,toDate]
-get message logs from channel
+Get message logs from channel.

 #### GET /archive/:network?[fromDate,toDate]
-get message logs from network
+Get message logs from network.

 ## Usage